What is an MPA?

 What financial aid opportunities are available?

 MPA Students are eligible for a variety of competitive financial aid opportunities including Graduate Assistantships, tuition remission, and scholarships.
 Students may also qualify for federal financial aid assistance.
-Please click here for a list of opportunities offered on campus.
-Please click here for students interested in receiving federal financial aid.

 How many students have prior experience in public service?
 How many are involved in public service?